wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

     b=task2()
     task3()
 ```

-* When debugging, forget temporarily why you are writing the program.
-Read the code without any bias of what *you* want it to do
 * Always put concise comment.
 You will likely spend more time reading code than writing them

 ### Installing Python
 To get started, we need to install python.
 There are different ways of doing this but by far the most expedient way to install python along with hundreds of its useful packages is to install [Anaconda](https://www.anaconda.com/).
-Otherwise you would have to install and manage package along with its dependencies yourself which no one wants to do.
+Otherwise you would have to install and manage package along with its dependencies yourself.

 There are three ways to work with Python: